rpalo/fanbot/README.md

  12. Let 'er rip!  `python3 main.py`

 Currently, I'm working on setting up logging and other things, so you'll have to figure out how you want to keep your script running.
 If you have ideas let me know.
 I've got a [PythonAnywhere](https://pythonanywhere.com) instance that I just spun up and keep running in terminal mode.

+## Autorestarting

+In order to to auto restarting, run the script with the `--lock` option.
+`python3 main.py --lock`)
+Then setup a cron job (or whatever other task scheduler you prefer) periodically run `lock.py`.
+The `--lock` option binds a lock socket.  `lock.py` will check if that socket is still bound.
+If so, it doesn't do anything else.
+If the socket is available, it means the server restarted and the fanbot is no longer running and needs restarted.

 ## Customization